-Kulanu (Hebrew for “all of us”) Religious School is the official center for Jewish learning for the children of Temple Israel of Great Neck, as well as Temple Beth-El of Great Neck.
+Kulanu (Hebrew for “all of us”) Religious School is the official center for Jewish learning for the children of Temple Israel of Great Neck, and Temple Beth-El of Great Neck.
 The spirit, curriculum and philosophy of the school are based on the following educational priorities:

 Our engaging program uses experiential and interactive methods to teach Hebrew reading skills, prayer, Torah, Jewish value, holidays, Jewish History and Israel studies.
 Weekly music class, school-wide holiday celebrations, communal T’fillah and hands-on activities foster a love of Judaism and a connection to the community.
 Parents are vital partners with the school in supporting its overall goals and in fostering an environment in which Jewish education and practice are valued.
 Various Shabbat experiences and family education activities complement the Religious School education.
 Click here for an overview of the comprehensive curriculum.

 Kulanu Religious school meets twice a week for children in grades 1-7.
 Children in our Kindergarten program (called Nitzanim) meet once a week.
 The Gesher program is our Sunday morning community that offers an opportunity for four-year old Jewish enrichment at Kulanu Religious School.